Managing Negative Online Reviews From Patients

 Consumer trends show that 90 percent of patients use online reviews to evaluate healthcare providers, 71 percent use online reviews as the first step in finding a healthcare provider, 66 percent feel that it is very important or moderately important for providers to respond to online reviews, and 80 percent trust online reviews as much as personal recommendations.1

-These statistics (a) underscore the significance of social media and review sites to the viability and reputation of healthcare organizations and practitioners, and (b) highlight the importance of preparing for potentially negative reviews.
+These statistics (a) underscore the significance of social media and highlight the importance of preparing for potentially negative reviews.
+Although managing unfavorable reviews can present challenges and pitfalls, preparation is key.

-- Explore the possibility of using online alerts and other technology solutions to monitor feedback about your organization and to assist with reputation management for the organization and its providers.
+• Consider using online alerts and other technology solutions to monitor feedback about your organization and to assist with reputation management for the organization and its providers.

 Endnotes